Korbeil/website/content/posts/2022-02-11-a-tale-about-ingestion.md

 +++
-title = "A tale about ingestion" date = "2022-02-11"
+title = "🧑‍🔬 A tale about ingestion" date = "2022-02-11"
 tags = ["talk", "elasticsearch"]
 +++